JabRef/JabRef-Browser-Extension/README.md

 FireBib collects online research material and sends the bibliographic information directly to your favorite reference manager - all in one click.

-save things you see on the web into your Evernote account.
-This Firefox addon allows importing of new items into Jabref directly from the browser.

-_Currently, this addon does not work.
-A new version is on its way and I'll let you know as soon as it's ready._

-If you're viewing an interesting site or document, just click an icon in your browser address bar Zotero automatically senses content
- Zotero also understands the content and structure of many sites, and stores page metadata as well: title, author, abstract, publication, volume, issue, creation date, ISSN/ ISBN numbers.

 Supported sites: https://www.zotero.org/support/translators

 _Currently, the development of this addon is in a very early stage.
 Use with care (backup!) and don't expect wonders.
 Please post any issues/suggestions here on github._